 As our workplace becomes increasingly diverse and equitable, we are starting to pay more attention to employees’ mental health and well-being.
 You may sense a worker’s declining mental health from his/her declining work quality or social withdrawal, but have you ever noticed shifts in the language they used?
 Research conducted by James W. Pennebaker, a language expert and social psychologist at the University of Texas has found that people who are more likely to use third person pronouns (they, she, he) care more, think more about others, and are much more socially engaged.
 Workers who might be less socially engaged than their peers could be more susceptible to disengagement from work, or even depression.

-Meanwhile, studies have found that increased use of personal pronouns is a common shift for depressed people (Clinical Psychological Science).
+Meanwhile, studies have found that increased use of personal pronouns is a common shift for those with depression (Clinical Psychological Science).
 Researchers reported that pronouns are more reliable in identifying depression than negative emotion words, which are usually considered obvious signs.
 This pattern of pronoun use suggests that people with depression are more focused on themselves, and less connected with others.
 Still, this is not to mean that you should be alarmed if a worker in a meeting says, "I completely agree with what you have said.
 I'll think about that later.”
 However, it might serve as a reminder for supervisors to pay attention if they notice a significant shift in an employee's tone.

 The use of inclusive language in the workplace